nikola-bodrozic/load-balancer/README.md

-# NGINX container runs as Load Balancer & Reverse Proxy in front of two Node containers
+# NGINX container runs as Load Balancer in front of two Node containers

 `docker-compose up -d`

-Proxy IP is at <http://public-ip> refresh to see hostname of docker container.
+Load Balancer is at <http://your.ip.address.here/> refresh to see hostname of docker container.

 ### Connectivity inside Docker stack